mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 $$
 where $a \in [0, 1]$ is the fraction of the cell cycle, 0 being the moment right after the mother cell divides, and 1 being the end of the cell cycle just before cell division.
-In this section we will reproduce and expand the details on each of the steps of the derivation.
+In this section, we will reproduce and expand the details on each of the steps of the derivation.

 For an exponentially growing bacterial culture, the cells satisfy the growth law
 $$
 {\frac{dn}{dt}} = \mu n,
 $$
-where $n$ is the number of cells and $\mu$ is the growth rate in units of time$^{-1}$.
+where $n$ is the number of cells, and $\mu$ is the growth rate in units of time$^{-1}$.
 We begin by defining $P(a)$ to be the probability density function of a cell having age $a$.
-At time zero of a culture in exponential growth, i.e. the time when we start considering the growth, not the initial condition of the culture, there are $NP(a)da$ cells with age range between $[a, a + da]$.
+At time zero of a culture in exponential growth, i.e., the time when we start considering the growth, not the initial condition of the culture, there are $NP(a)da$ cells with an age range between $[a, a + da]$.
 In other words, for $N \gg 1$ and $da \ll a$
 $$
 N P(a \leq x \leq a + da) \approx N P(a)da.